MakieOrg/Makie.jl/docs/explanations/backends/wglmakie.md

 `Makie.DataInspector` works just fine with WGLMakie, but it requires a running Julia process to show and update the tooltip.

 There is also a way to show a tooltip in Javascript directly, which needs to be inserted into the HTML dom.
-This means, we actually need to use `JSServe.App` to return a `DOM` object:
+This means, we actually need to use `Bonito.App` to return a `DOM` object:

 \begin{showhtml}{}
 ```julia